-The EU climate commissioner, Connie Hedegaard, was the main speaker at Green Alliance October debate about EU 2030 climate and energy policy package, attended by energy experts and business.
+The EU climate commissioner, Connie Hedegaard, was the main speaker at Green Alliance's October 2013 debate about EU 2030 climate and energy policy package, attended by energy experts and business.

-GA presented analysis and proposals for a strong policy package.
-In line with our recommendations, the UK has stated that Europe should commit to a 50 per cent greenhouse gas reduction target for 2030.
+Green Alliance presented analysis and proposals for a strong policy package.
+In line with our recommendations, the UK stated that Europe should commit to a 50 per cent greenhouse gas reduction target for 2030.

-He commited to putting it at the heart of Labour’s growth plan, and to re-establishing European leadership on climate at a Green Alliance debate with the Financial Times chief economic commentator Martin Wolf.
+He committed to putting it at the heart of Labour’s growth plan, and to re-establishing European leadership on climate at a Green Alliance debate with the Financial Times chief economic commentator Martin Wolf.